 Cross under the towering spires of Cinderella Castle and step into a storybook setting of whimsical gingerbread cottages and glinting turreted rooftops.
 It’s the favorite land of the young as well as the young at heart.
 A Bavarian-style village where the fanciful attractions housed in multicolored, tent-like structures are a tribute to Disney’s most cherished, animated films.

-The expanded Fantasyland® includes the famous Seven Dwarfs Mine Train and Be Our Guest Restaurant located in the Beast’s enchanted castle as well as Princess Fairytale Hall.
-Become part of a Beauty and the Beast storytelling experience at Enchanted Tales with Belle, not to mention Under the Sea ~ Journey of the Little Mermaid as well as Dumbo the Flying Elephant attraction with double the capacity.
+The expanded Fantasyland® includes the famous Seven Dwarfs Mine Train and Be Our Guest Restaurant located in the Beast’s enchanted castle, not to mention Under the Sea ~ Journey of the Little Mermaid as well as Dumbo the Flying Elephant attraction with double the capacity.

 = Cara's Favorite